GovAlta/adsp-monorepo/docs/tutorials/feedback-service/collectingFeedback.md

 adspFeedback.initialize({getAccessToken: <your function>, getContext: getContext})
 ```

-Note: _getContext_ and its parameters are optional so unless you want to override the site, view or correlationId you can ignore it.
+Note: _getContext_ and its parameters are optional so unless you want to override the _site_, _view_ or _correlationId_ you can ignore it.

 #### Site {#target-site}